setapolo/RFC/README.md

 In this code, the GlueSHELL function is used.
 The GlueSHELL function is defined using the RFC function and takes the crum hash m as an argument.
 This crumb hash m is a state object that stores and updates the state of the animation.

 Inside the GlueSHELL function, a variable named glue is assigned a function.
-This glue function is responsible for executing the setup and draw functions of the animation through a process called "cealing".
-Cealing refers to the process of enclosing variables, making them inaccessible from the outside.
+This glue function is responsible for executing the setup and draw functions of the animation through a process called "sealing".
+Sealing refers to the process of enclosing variables, making them inaccessible from the outside.
 In this example, eval(k) is executed within the glue function, with k containing the animation code.
 Then, if the draw and setup functions exist, they are added to the D and S arrays, respectively.

 By using the GlueSHELL function, different animation codes can be executed individually and combined into a single animation.
 Additionally, by using cealing, variable conflicts and interference between animations can be avoided.
 This allows for defining multiple independent animations and combining them to achieve complex expressions.